Darxo/Hardened/README.md

 - NPCs are 20% more likely to use a throwing spear against shield users and 50% more likely to target shields, that it would destroy on use

 ### Combat General
 - **Encumbrance** no longer lowers the fatigue recovery.
-It now only adds 1 fatigue per tile travelled per encumbrance level
+It now only adds 1 fatigue per tile travelled per encumbrance level.
+It no longer requires a minimum armor weight of 20
 - **Wait** now debuffs the actual Initiative until the start of that brothers next turn
 - Equipped Ammo Items can no longer be dropped to the ground or into an empty inventory slot
 - **Swamp** tiles no longer reduce Melee Skill by 25%.
 Instead they now reduce Initiative by 25%